raml-org/raml-spec/versions/raml-10/raml-10.md

                 value: # validate against the available facets for the map value of an example
                   name: Software Corp
                   address: 35 Central Street
-                  value: Gold # validate against instance of the `value` property
+                  value: Gold # validate against an instance of the `value` property
 ```

 ### XML Serialization of Type Instances